cmottao/CompetitiveProgrammingSolutions/README.md

 # CompetitiveProgramming
-Solutions for competitive programming problems.
+Solutions to competitive programming problems using C++.